department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/screenreader-usability-study/research-findings-add-01.md

 [ZoomText video demo on YouTube](https://www.youtube.com/watch?v=Xf6K5fyi6yc&t=7s)

-When using magnification software like ZoomText, a users viewable area is effectively shrunk to a small percentage of the total screen or window, depending on the level of magnification.
+When using magnification software like ZoomText, a user's viewable area is effectively shrunk to a small percentage of the total screen or window, depending on the level of magnification.
+This can make it difficult for users to locate items when navigating from page to page, especially when elements change their position on a page.
+P9 explains below how this is difficult on MyHealtheVet when logging in.

 ![P9-zoomtext-steps-sm](https://user-images.githubusercontent.com/4960080/125960651-be73ab70-7f09-412e-b169-6c4e51749319.png)